Creating Effective Learning Objectives for E-Learning : 5 Tips to Know

 For eLearning to be effective, include clear learning objectives.
 Here are some useful tips to set effective learning objectives for your eLearning courses.

-I finished reading 7 Habits of Highly Effective People and liked Habit #2 in particular: Begin with the end in mind.
-I felt that it relates perfectly to our e-learning objectives.
-That is what our learning objectives should begin with – the end objectives — they should convey to the learners what they should be able to do after completing the course.
+I just finished reading the 7 Habits of Highly Effective People and liked Habit #2 in particular: Begin with the end in mind.
+I felt it relates perfectly to our e-learning objectives.
+That is what our learning objectives should begin with – the end objectives – they should convey to learners what they should be able to do after completing the online e-learning course.

-Tip 2: Consider the following questions when developing objectives.
+Consider the following questions when developing objectives for your e-learning content.
 These questions help you keep your learning objectives grounded.